ST. JOHN’S MISSION PARTNERS:

 Manna on Main Street is committed to ending hunger in the North Penn region by providing food, fulfilling social service and education needs, and conducting community outreach.
 Through a food pantry and soup kitchen, emergency financial aid, counseling and referrals, and education opportunities, Manna serves those in need with the hope “that everyone might be fed.”

-Manna on Main Street has moved to North Penn Commons on 606-608 E. Main Street (Rt.
+Manna on Main Street is located at North Penn Commons on 606-608 E. Main Street (Rt.
 63) in Lansdale!
-The story below is from the October, 2016 “Manna Works” newsletter:
+The story below is from the October, 2016 “Manna Works” newsletter telling about their 2016 move:

 Many St. John’s members volunteered to help as the September 18, 2016 “Manna On The Move” event prepared Manna for their move to North Penn Commons.
 Photo below by Leon Wiener.